tstoeckel/smart-factory-matching/docs/SmartFactory_Matching_Engine_Documentation.md

 - The **comparison table** of old vs. new Use Case rankings, scores, and maturity levels.
 - The **overlap percentage** between the old and new results.

-The previous rank-shift chart visualization has been removed for clarity.
+The rank-shift chart visualization has been removed for clarity.
-The console output now focuses on a clear, textual comparison table that shows rank and maturity level for each Use Case.
+The console output now focuses on a clear textual comparison table that shows rank and maturity level for each Use Case.

 ---